cm2c-internet-measurements/resources-not-visible/README.md

-# RPKI Invalid Routes
+# IPv4 and IPv6 Invisible Resources

-**Author**: carlos@lacnic.net AT Punta Cana, 20190506
+**Author**: carlos@lacnic.net AT Panama, 20191006

 ## Goal

-Find all routes visible in BGP which are currently being invalidated by RPKI ROAs and group them by:

-- country
-- org-id (LACNIC-specific)
-- org name (more generic)
+Find all RIR assignments that are currently **NOT** visible in the routing table.

 ## Pipeline Description